qrtl/thc-oca/stock_picking_location_check/README.rst

 This module intends to ensure the consistency between the picking and its stock move lines at the time of validation.

-Here 'consistency' means being in the state where all the internal locations in stock move lines are the same as or under that of the corresponding location in the picking.
+Here 'consistency' means being in the state where all the locations in stock move lines are the same as or under that of the corresponding location in the picking.

 **Table of contents**